 I’ve seen buyers lock sellers up in a Letter of Intent and then drag their feet intentionally during the due diligence process.
 Thinking the company is as good as sold, buyers relax their marketing or selling.
 But then, the company doesn’t perform as expected, and here comes the buyer demanding a re-trade.
 I consider this particular instance an intentional bait and switch.

-RELATED STORY: Tips for Nailing Your Business Sales Presentation
+RELATED STORY: Tips for Creating the Best Business Sales Presentation

 Another type of bait and switch I’ve seen buyers use is the strong-handed re-trade.
 Some buyers intentionally drag out the discovery process, or the due diligence process, to outlast any other interested buyer.
 By the time due diligence ends, the buyer lowers the purchase price knowing that the seller is exhausted and has no buyers still interested in the company.